romilly/pi-towers-workshop/plan/manuscript/Chapter3.md

     display.show(Image.HAPPY)

 You've seen the first line before.
-It says you want to use the mircobit module (library).
+It says you want to use the microbit module (library).

 The second line tells the micro:bit display to show an image.
 In this case, the